nae-lab/paperwave-cli/README.md

 1. Place firebase service account key file at `./paperwave-firebase-adminsdk.json`
 2. Set up the environment variables
    - Edit the `.env` file to set your key file path
+   - Set firestore collection ids in the `.env` file

 ## Setup for Docker build